 3. No Employee with respect to whom a grievance is pending will be summoned to the office of any representative of the Company for the purpose of discussing the grievance, wages, hours or other conditions of employment unless a representative of the Union is present at such discussion.

-5. Grievance involving discipline or discharge be initiated at the second step of the grievance procedure not later than 15 working days after the grievable event or the employee learns of the grievable event.
+4. Grievances involving discipline or discharge may, at the Union’s option, be initiated at the second step of the grievance procedure not later than 15 working days after the grievable event or the employee learns of the grievable event.

 ARTICLE 14